 – This technique does not include the scar running horizontally along the curve of the breast, but results in a vertical scar or “lollipop” type scar.
 This is ideal for most mild to moderate reductions.

 In almost all breast reduction procedures the nipples and areolas remain attached to their blood and nerve supply while they are repositioned.
-However if the breasts are extremely large and the nipples and areolas are near waist level then they may have to be completely removed and repositioned.
-This will cause permanent loss of sensation in the nipple and you will not be able to breastfeed.
+However, if the breasts are extremely large and the nipples and areolas are near waist level then they may have to be completely removed and grafted into the new position.
+This will cause a change in appearance, permanent loss of nipple sensation, and a definite inability to breastfeed.

-Permanency – the reduction in breast volume is permanent but will increase and decrease with lifestyle factors, such as weight gain or pregnancy.
+Permanency – the reduction in breast volume is permanent but will increase and decrease with lifestyle factors, such as weight gain or pregnancy, and genetics.

 Breastfeeding – prior to any surgery women with large breasts often have troubles breastfeeding as they tend to have a low milk output anyway.

-Whilst in some cases you may be able to go home a few hours after surgery, it is likely we will recommend an overnight or longer stay.
-Some discomfort and pain is normal and pain relief medication will be prescribed if required.
+Whilst in some cases you may be able to go home from the hospital a few hours after surgery, it is likely we will recommend an overnight stay.
+Some discomfort and pain is normal and pain relief medication will be prescribed.
 Do not drive while you are taking prescription pain relief or sedatives.

 Do not take aspirin or other blood thinning drugs for at least two weeks after surgery as they increase the risk of bleeding.